-SOLUTIONS/ PROBLEM/SOURCE RECOMMENDATIONS ITEMS TO CHECK (ADULTS) (KIDS) Lead (cont.)
-Call the National Lead Information Center at (800)424-LEAD for more information on how to check your water for lead.
+PROBLEM/SOURCE ITEMS TO CHECK (KIDS) SOLUTIONS/ RECOMMENDATIONS (ADULTS) Lead (cont.)
+Pets: Call the National Lead Informa- tion Center at (800)424-LEAD for more information on how to check your water for lead.
 Be sure your children eat a balanced diet high in iron and calcium.
 This diet will help them absorb less lead, if they are being exposed to it.

-Pets:

-ing proper care of pets can help clean, healthy, and free from fleas, reduce their contribution to poor in-ticks, and dander. door air quality.
+Biological Contaminants Does your family have pets?
+Tak- Windows: ing proper care of pets can help reduce their contribution to poor indoor air quality.
 Many people are allergic to pet hair and dander (dead skin cells and saliva).
 Vacuum furniture and carpets to keep down hair and dander.
-Follow these simple steps to take care of the family pets:

-- Brush your pet daily to reduce shedding.
-If your pet is not used to being brushed, start with a few strokes a day and work up to more. - Bathe dogs regularly with warm water and an appropriate shampoo to remove dander and other allergens.
-Give cats plain water baths every few weeks. - Feed your pet a balanced diet to keep their hair and skin healthy.
+Follow these simple steps to take care of the family pets: Brush your pet daily to reduce shedding.
+If your pet is not used to being brushed, start with a few strokes a day and work up to more.
+Bathe dogs regularly with warm water and an appropriate shampoo to remove dander and other allergens.
+Give cats plain water baths every few weeks.
+Feed your pet a balanced diet to keep their hair and skin healthy.
 If you have pets in cages, clean cages regularly and thoroughly.
 Try not to let pets wander around the house.
 Keep pets out of the bedrooms.
+Open dears and windows as of Biological Contaminants Open doors and windows as of- ten as possible to maintain mod- erate humidity and temperature, and to let fresh air in.